Effective equidistribution of horospherical flows in infinite volume rank one homogeneous spaces: Abstract

 \section{Abstract}

-We prove effective equidistribution of horospherical flows in $\SO(n,1)^\circ / \Gamma$ when $\Gamma$ is either convex cocompact, or is geometrically finite with $\H^n / \Gamma$ having all cusps of maximal rank, and the frame flow is exponentially mixing for the Bowen-Margulis-Sullivan measure.
+We prove effective equidistribution of horospherical flows in $\SO(n,1)^\circ / \Gamma$ when $\Gamma$ is geometrically finite and the frame flow is exponentially mixing for the Bowen-Margulis-Sullivan measure.
 We also discuss settings in which such an exponential mixing result is known to hold.
+As part of the proof, we show that the Patterson-Sullivan measure satisfies some friendly-like properties when $\Gamma$ is geometrically finite.